Lorengo/learngit/README.md

-Warning: who use it takes his own responsibility of lost ether...
+Warning: who use it takes his own responsibility of losing ether or any kind of losses.